 While helping out throughout this process, be sure to remain caring - and not overbearing.
 Also, look for opportunities early on to remove the steadying hand and encourage your child to take the lead.
 Soon enough your son or daughter will be accelerating toward an exciting future.

 As your family navigates the entire college admissions (and financial aid) process, know that MEFA has many resources to guide you.
-You can watch their College Admissions webinar, or sign up for an upcoming live webinar on a range of college planning topics.
-You can also attend a College Admissions seminar or College Financing seminar in your area.
-As well, their website offers a wide range of information on college planning, and their posts on Facebook, Twitter, and LinkedIn offer tips on a daily basis.
-And if you have questions on the college planning process, feel free to contact them.
-MEFA can be reached at (800) 449-MEFA (6332) and email@example.com.
+You can watch the College Admissions webinar, or sign up for an upcoming live webinar on a range of college planning topics.
+As well, MEFA's website offers a wide range of information on college planning, and MEFA's posts on Facebook, Twitter, and LinkedIn offer tips on a daily basis.
+And if you have questions on the college planning process, feel free to contact MEFA at (800) 449-MEFA (6332) and email@example.com.

 college planning tips.